The Great Canadian Winter Tire Guide

 4. Dunlop Winter Maxx

 The Dunlop Winter Maxx is made out of a flexible yet rigid rubber that allows the tire to lay flat against the road surface.
 This means that the tire can offer grip while maintaining handling.
-The Dunlop Winter Maxx is designed for light trucks with a focus on allowing for travel over unplowed road.
+The Dunlop Winter Maxx is designed for light trucks with a focus on allowing for travel over the unplowed road.

 5. Nokian Hakkapeliitta 8